-Now Stefan continues that tradition with Roppongi Rocks, Japan’s leading English-language rock magazine.
+Now Stefan continues that tradition with Roppongi Rocks, Japan’s leading international rock magazine.
 Stefan grew up in Sweden and lived in London, England for over a decade before he settled in Japan in 2004.
-Stefan, who named his son Akira after Japanese guitar hero Akira Takasaki of Loudness, is based in Roppongi, Tokyo, Japan.

 “I may name my next kid Stefan” – Graham Bonnet Band‘s bassist Beth-Ami Heavenstone reacting to a Roppongi Rocks review.

 “Great work on the interviews and show coverage, man!” – Dirk Verbeuren, drummer of Megadeth.

 Advertising/Sponsorship/Partnerships: To discuss commercial opportunities, please contact: firstname.lastname@example.org

 Reviews: CDs for review, band merch, press kits, etc. can be sent to the postal address below.